 By the time Dawnelle was finally transferred to Kaiser, she was dead within 30 minutes of arrival due to sepsis (overwhelming infection).
 The bacterial organism that killed her was sensitive to penicillin or any other broad spectrum antibiotic but none was administered.

-Mr. Spigelman reports that the jury deciding the case awarded $1,353,000 to Mychelle’s mother, Dawnelle.
+Mr. Sigelman reports the jury deciding the case provided $1,353,000 to Mychelle’s mother, Dawnelle.
 All of the verdict amount, except $3,000, was for non-economic damages.
 The court in accordance with the MICRA law reduced the verdict to $250,000 for non-economic damages.
-The case was appealed first to the Court of Appeal, then to the California Supreme Court, and both courts upheld the reduction in the verdict for Mychelle’s death to $253,000 ($3,000 for economic damages and $250,000 for non-economic) after nearly seven years of litigation.
+The case was appealed first to the Court of Appeal, then to the California Supreme Court, and both courts upheld the reduction of the verdict for Mychelle’s death to $253,000 ($3,000 for economic damages and $250,000 for non-economic) after nearly seven years of litigation, due to MICRA.

 Medical malpractice is a significant issue in our society.
-A recent study of the Institute of Medicine estimates that medical errors in hospitals alone cause as many as 98,000 deaths per year nationwide.
-A study released in 2002 estimates that 8.1 million households in America have experienced a serious medical or prescription error.
-In California, the jury is not told that the jury verdict for non-economic damages will be reduced from the amount of the verdict to $250,000.
-Thus what the jury considers to be justice in the medical malpractice case is often reversed by the MICRA law.
+A recent study of the Institute of Medicine estimates medical errors in hospitals alone cause as many as 98,000 deaths per year nationwide.
+A study released in 2002 estimates 8.1 million households in America have experienced a serious medical or prescription error.
+In California, the jury is not told the jury verdict for non-economic damages will be reduced from the amount of the verdict to $250,000.
+What the jury decides in its verdict is required to do justice in the medical malpractice case is often gutted by the MICRA law.